sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Introduce the eigen vectors as invarient vectors under a linear transformation and corresponding eigen value as the scaling measure.
 - Mathematical model for eigen vectors as  $\mathbf{X}$ satisfy $\mathbf{AX}=\lambda \mathbf{X}$.
 (Refer 3b1b video lessons for demonstration)
-- Explain the mathematical procedure to find eigen values and eigen vectors of a matrix of order upto order 3:
+- Explain the mathematical procedure to find eigen values and eigen vectors of a matrix of order upto 3:
 - Eigen values are the solutions of the homogeneous system- $det\left(\mathbf{A}-\lambda \mathbf{I}\right)=0$.
 - Properties of eigen values
 - Eigen vectors as the solution of the system $\left(\mathbf{A}-\lambda \mathbf{I}\right)\mathbf{X}=0$ corresponding to each $\lambda$.